Listen to this Article::

-Modern tattoo aftercare products offer a bevy of options for the discerning tattoo client, but how often should you use it?
-In this article we aren’t going to tear into the product offered – we will save that for another time – today we are going to talk about how often to moisturize your new tattoo.
+Modern tattoo aftercare products offer a bevy of options for the discerning tattoo client – but how often should you use it, and what lotion is best for your new tattoo?

 It’s easy to fall into the trap of a one-size-fits-all application for taking care of your tattoo.
 In fact, most tattoo shops give out a simple aftercare routine regardless of the individual or their skin type.
 Most often the aftercare routine says something like this:

 - Wash your tattoo with antibacterial soap.